The House passes a $2 trillion spending bill, but braces for changes in the Senate

 Affordable housing is a huge issue here in San Diego, as you know, how does this build back better act address that

-And we'll pay for all this by new taxes on the,
+We'll pay for all this by new taxes on the rich,

-Uh, the entire bill is paid for in part, by making sure that the wealthy and big corporations pay their fair share in part by stepping up enforcement of the wealthy, uh, through IRS enforcement, uh, and in part through savings from the prescription drug pricing reform that is in the bill.
+Uh, the entire bill is paid for in part by making sure that the wealthy and big corporations pay their fair share in part by stepping up enforcement of the wealthy, uh, through IRS enforcement, uh, and in part through savings from prescription drug pricing reform that is in the bill.
+No.

 Now a minority leader, Kevin McCarthy gave one of the longest speeches in the history of Congress last night, apparently to delay the vote on the build back, better act.
 And you presided over a part of that speech.
 What was that like Congresswoman

 That's right.
-I presided from about when I am till about five 15 in the morning when he finished talking, uh, it was a long night, uh, did not get to sleep.
+I presided from about 1:00 AM until about five 15 in the morning when he finished talking, uh, it was a long night, uh, did not get to sleep.
 Uh, and I will say that his speech was kind of rambling, very full of falsehoods, pretty inappropriate at times, a lot of pointed comments, uh, at me at the chair, which is not, not decorum in the house.
-And, you know, I, it appears, and he, he basically said that he was doing that because he wanted to beat speaker Pelosi's record of the longest floor speech.
+And, you know, I, it, it, it appears.
+And he, he basically said that he was doing that because he wanted to beat speaker Pelosi's record of the longest floor speech.
 But frankly, she was doing hers in foreign shield.
-So I'm not sure he really beat that.
-So
+So I'm not sure he really beat that

-No Republicans in the house, including San Diego county, Seoul, Republican, Darryl eyesight, no Republicans voted for this bill.
-Are you disturbed by that?
+Republicans in the house, including San Diego county, soul Republican Darryl.
+I said, no Republicans voted for this bill.
+Are you disturbing?

 Look, I think that it just goes to show how broken things are in Washington right now, because the fact of the matter is 200 people in Washington.
-Don't get to decide what's bi-partisan when I'm talking to my constituents, even if they're Republicans, they are struggling with childcare and want help.
-Um, they know that they need, uh, things like the child tax credit.
+Don't get to decide what's bipartisan.
+When I'm talking to my constituents.
+Even if they're Republicans, they are struggling with childcare and want help.
+Um, they know that they need things like the child tax credit.
 They know that they need immigration and to address climate change.
-And so, um, for me, this is a very bipartisan bill, whether or not 200 people in Washington decided to vote for it,
+And so, um, for me, this is a very bipartisan bill, whether or not 200 people in Washington decide to vote for it,

 Build back better now moves on to the Senate where it faces opposition from Republicans and from Democrat senators, mansion and cinema.
 How do you think that can be resolved?